Real Estate Law

 The attorneys at Moskowitz, LLP can help you and your business with all aspects of real estate sales, mergers, and acquisitions, including negotiating and drafting standard or unique real estate contracts for residential, commercial, or mixed-use development, land use, and construction; providing legal review of contract terms and events; handling real estate financing and settlements; title and escrow, purchasing speculation real estate; and resolving contract disputes.

 The Real Estate Practice Group at Moskowitz, LLP has assisted numerous taxpayers with real estate entity formation and governance.
 Depending on your tax needs, you may choose among a number of business structures for your real estate holdings – sole proprietorship, Limited Liability Company, partnership, or corporation.

-Owners of substantial property who give up a right in land or buildings to a land trust or other qualifying organization create an “easement” which not only delivers a public benefit, but may also result in substantial tax savings.
-Our firm can help you use a conservation easement to maximize your available estate and asset protections and minimize the tax consequences of your property acquisitions and holdings.
+Owners of substantial property who give up a right in land or buildings to a land trust or other qualifying organization create an “easement” that not only delivers a public benefit but may also result in substantial tax savings.
+Our firm can help you use a conservation easement to maximize your available estate and asset protection and minimize the tax consequences of your property acquisitions and holdings.

 Real Estate Taxation

 We handle the full range of real estate tax issues for investors, from the proper handling of 1031 exchanges and the new 2018 “opportunity zones,” to resolving property tax disputes with the government.

 Real Estate Professionals

 We assist real estate professionals with federal and state tax audits, commission disputes, and disciplinary hearings.
 We also provide California Bureau of Real Estate (CalBRE) financial compliance audit defense for mortgage loan brokers, property managers, and broker-owned escrows.